Hats-Protocol/hats-account/README.md

 Any account can reject any PENDING, non-expired proposal that has enough rejections.
 This is done by calling the `reject()` function, which takes the following arguments:

 - `proposalId`
 - `voters` — an array of addresses that have voted to reject the proposal.
 The array must be strictly sorted in ascending order with no duplicates to ensure that votes are not double-counted.
+Its length must be greater than or equal to the rejection threshold.

 The `reject()` function checks each of the voters in the `voters` array to ensure that they are wearers of the hat.
 If they are, and they voted to REJECT, their vote is counted.
 If they are not, their vote is ignored.
 If the number of counted votes is greater than or equal to the rejection threshold — given by `getRejectionThreshold()`, the proposal is rejected.